No Products in the Cart

 Do not go blasting essential oils all day around your place.
 Overexposure can disturb your sleep and might lead to a headache.
 So use wisely and in moderation.

 The best way to know your sensitivity is to go for a skin patch test.
-Just apply a few drops of any essential oils of your liking on your inner elbow.
+Just apply a few drops of any essential oil of your liking to your inner elbow.
 Paste a band-aid over the test area and wait.
 Now remove the band-aid after a while.
 If you see any signs of irritation, itchiness, or inflammation, then you need to be alert about the usage of that essential oil you applied to your skin.

 A diffuser is better for slowly spreading essential oils around your place.
 Turn it on an hour before you call it a night.
 You can use a humidifier if you want to spread it around all the rooms of your place more vigorously.